-Cancer is an Age-Associated Disease Causes for the age-associated emergence of cancer are manifold and complex.
-And research is still far away from understanding the underlying processes in detail.
+www.leibniz-fli.de Cancer is an age-associated disease Causes for the age-associated emergence of cancer are manifold and complex.
+And research is by far not knowing and understanding the underlying processes in detail.
 However, it is known, that aging is linked to a diminishing capability of the human body to regenerate, to changes in the endocrine system (hormone system) and a weakening immune system - all this contributing to the emergence and growth of tumors.
-Furthermore, aging cells accumulate cellular damages caused by a myriad of defective processes, as e.g. inaccurate DNA damage repair, defective cell division, or faults in cell senescence and cell death.
+Furthermore, aging cells are characterized by an accumulation of cellular damages caused by a myriad of defective processes, as e.g. inaccurate DNA damage repair, defective cell division, or faults in cell senescence and cell death.
 If defective cells gain a growth advantage over healthy cells (clonal dominance), the emergence of tumors may be a severe result.
-Number of new cancer cases in Germany by age and sex (every 100.000 inhabitants)